MetanoKid/toy-game-architecture/README.md

 - Implement a basic component-based game architecture taking as a reference the one learned during my Master's Degree.

-- Evolve said architecture combining ideas from books and professional developers, adding different design patterns and, with that, create a better architecture.
+- Evolve said architecture combining ideas from books and professional developers, adding different design patterns and, with that, aim to create a better architecture.

 I'll try to achieve those goals by creating three variants of game architectures.
 All of them will be **single-threaded**, **component-based**, **data-driven** game architectures.